 About the Band

 In 2006 South Asian-American Yale graduate and political activist Sumanth Gopinath started a country/bluegrass band in Minneapolis called The Gated Community.
-Influenced by his dad’s classic country record collection and modern Americana bands like The Flatlanders, The Gated Community mixes folk, bluegrass and country music with a raw, rock edge.
+Influenced by his dad’s classic country record collection and modern Americana bands like The Flatlanders, the band mixes folk, bluegrass and country music with a raw, rock edge.

 Born in Chicago, Sumanth’s family relocated to Slidell, Louisiana when he was nine.
 “At first, my brother and I hated the place.
 We consciously decided not to adopt southern accents, but we were of course surrounded by them, and by contemporary country music,” he recalls.
 Later, as a grad student at Yale he fell under the musical mentorship of fellow graduate student and Chapel Hill, North Carolina country/bluegrass veteran Rob Slifkin, who introduced him to the music of classic Americana artists.
 Sumanth’s songwriting quickly blossomed in country music—a genre he’d shunned since his days in Slidell.
 “Playing a form of country and getting to ‘play southern’ became a form of therapy, a way of dealing with all of the unpleasant bullying, racism, and social dislocation that I experienced while growing up in Louisiana.”